Ferruccio Lamborghini: Departure from Macchina Lamborghini

 During the 1970s, Ferruccio Lamborghini's companies began to run into financial difficulties.
 In 1971, Lamborghini Trattori, which exported around half of its production of tractors, ran into trouble when its South African importer cancelled all its orders.
 In Bolivia, the new military government, which had recently staged a successful coup d'état, cancelled a large order of tractors that was being prepared for shipment in Genoa.
 Trattori's unionised employees could not be laid off, putting immense strain on the company.
 In 1972, Lamborghini sold his entire holding in the company to rival tractor builder SAME.
 Soon, the entire Lamborghini group found itself in financial trouble.
 Development at the automaker slowed as costs were cut.
 Ferruccio Lamborghini began courting buyers for Automobili and Trattori, entering negotiations with Georges-Henri Rossetti, a wealthy Swiss businessman and friend.
 Ferruccio sold Rossetti 51% of the company for US$600,000, thereby relinquishing control of the automaker he had founded.
 He continued to work at the Sant'Agata factory; Rossetti rarely involved himself in Automobili's affairs.

-The situation did not improve: the 1973 oil crisis plagued sales of high performance cars of manufacturers from around the world.
+The situation did not improve: the 1973 oil crisis plagued sales of high-performance cars of manufacturers from around the world.
 Consumers flocked to smaller, more practical modes of transportation with better fuel economy.
 By 1974, Ferruccio had become disenchanted with his car business.
 He severed all connections with the cars that bore his name, selling his remaining 49% stake in the automaker.
 The shares were acquired by René Leimer, a friend of Georges-Henri Rossetti.

 After departing the automobile manufacturing business, Lamborghini continued his business activities in other areas, including his heating and air conditioning company, Lamborghini Calor.
 In 1969, he founded Lamborghini Oleodinamica S.p.A., a manufacturer of hydraulic valves and equipment.

 Later life

 In 1974, Lamborghini exited the industrial world and retired to a 3 km2 estate named "La Fiorita" on the shores of Lake Trasimeno, in Castiglione del Lago, a town in the Umbria region of central Italy.
 Returning to his farming roots, Lamborghini delighted in hunting and producing his own wines.
-Lamborghini even designed his own golf course, all while continuing to manage several business interests.
+Lamborghini even designed his own golf course, all the while continuing to manage several business interests.

 Lamborghini fathered a child, Patrizia, at age 58.

-At 76 years of age, on 20 February 1993, Lamborghini died at Silvestrini Hospital in Perugia after suffering a heart attack fifteen days earlier.
+At 76 years of age, on 20 February 1993, Lamborghini died at Silvestrini Hospital in Perugia after having suffered a heart attack 15 days earlier.
 Lamborghini is buried at the cemetery of Renazzo.